Clivia117/nwchem-example-for-PAH-molecular/README.md

 # nwchem-example-for-PAH-molecular
-This is a example to calculate energy and forces and dipole moment of PAH molecular by NWchem base on ase code. the PAH molecular from [NASA PAH database](https://www.astrochemistry.org/pahdb/). you need to install [NWchem](https://nwchemgit.github.io/Download.html?h=install) and [amespahdbpythonsuite](https://github.com/PAHdb/AmesPAHdbPythonSuite)
+This is a example to calculate energy and forces and dipole moment of PAH molecular by NWchem base on ase code. the PAH molecular from [NASA PAH database](https://www.astrochemistry.org/pahdb/). you need to install [NWchem](https://nwchemgit.github.io/Download.html?h=install) and [amespahdbpythonsuite](https://github.com/PAHdb/AmesPAHdbPythonSuite), here we only consider chagre=0.

 ### 1 you can download [NASA PAH database](https://www.astrochemistry.org/pahdb/), get `*.xml` file, which conclude all pah molecular.
 - running pah2xyz to change xml file to json file `pahdball_charge0.json`